General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- What number of actors have performed the function of James Bond?
+- What number of actors have performed the position of James Bond?

 - What’s the prime grossing James Bond movie up to now?